Q: Where does my cruise start and end?

 Q: What if I have to cancel?

-Depending on how far in advance you cancel, your payment will be refunded (minus a $500.00 fee).
+Depending on how far in advance you cancel, your payment will be refunded (minus the non refundable deposit).
 It is recommended that you purchase Travel Insurance to protect your investment as we cannot refund your payment within 60 days of departure.

 Q: Are gratuities expected?